-Finish-to-Start task dependency is perhaps the most common dependency type that you will come across in projects.
-This is due to the fact that this ‘type’ means a successor (second task) cannot begin until its predecessor (first task) is complete which is the most common scenario within projects.
+A Finish-to-Start (FS) dependency is perhaps the most common dependency type that you will come across in projects.
+This is due to the fact that this ‘type’ means a successor (second task) cannot begin until its predecessor (first task) is complete, which is the most common scenario in projects.

 Why is it called “Finish-to-Start”?